mrsoltys/ProbStat.github.io/MeasurementFundamentals.md

  * *Teensy 3.2* is an Arduino-based micro-controller with a ADC resolution of 13 bits (2^13=8192 unique possible bins).
  * *NI USB-6002* has a ADC resolution of 16 bits (2^16 = 65536 unique possible bins)

  Note: Just because an ADC boasts a high resolution, doesn't mean all that resolution will be usable.
 Sometimes factors like noise might limit the usable resolution of a device.
+Or, if you're using a device that only gives signals in the 0-3.3V range, you won't realize the full range capabilities of your device unless you amplify the signal

 ## Rate

+How fast you can take measurements.
+The is extremely important when frequency measures.
+As a general rule, your rate should be double that of the highest frequency.

 ## Types of Error in Measurement